Religious, Secular & Spiritual Dialogue

 Encounter and Dialogue Among the Religious and Nonreligious

-The Xaverian Missionaries began a project of dialogue and engagement with atheists, secular humanists and the unaffiliated through a project we called COMMON GROUND in 2012, in partnership with our brothers the United Kingdom.
-We encourage you to explore these links and join in on the conversation as we learn to enlarge our Catholic embrace.
+The Xaverian Missionaries began a project of dialogue and engagement with atheists, secular humanists, and the unaffiliated through a project we called COMMON GROUND in 2012 in partnership with our brothers in the United Kingdom.
+We encourage you to explore these links and join the conversation as we learn to enlarge our Catholic embrace.

 • The first reason is to explore new opportunities of the 21st century to live out the “mission ad gentes” of the Church that binds us as Catholics to all those who believe differently than us.
 This relationship is an important place where we share the love of Christ.

-• Secular culture applies to persons who are atheists, secular humanists, the unaffiliated (those who left religion behind), seekers, agnostics and others who do not believe in God or hold to any particular religious institution.
+• Secular culture applies to atheists, secular humanists, the unaffiliated (those who left religion behind), seekers, agnostics, and others who do not believe in God or hold to any particular religious belief.

 Common Ground: Conversations between Atheists, Religious Believers & Secular Humanists